hatfield-c/dcl/README.md

 - *IMPORTANT NOTE*: The AI model trained by the simulator requires an NVIDIA GPU for use.

 #### Create an Environment
 - Open MiniForge Prompt and create your virtual environment.
-Our code was built using Python version 3.8, so we recommend this version.
+Our code was built using Python 3.8, so we recommend this version.
   ```
   mamba create --name dcl "python=3.8"
   mamba activate dcl
   ```
-#### Install Dependencies
+#### Install Required Libraries

   - | Library     										 |  Command     					  	|
     | -------------------------------------------------- | ------------------------------------ |